LaserWeb/deprecated-LaserWeb1/README.md

 Prerequisites:

-	1.Download and install Node.js version node-v0.12.7 from https://nodejs.org/download/release/v0.12.7/
+	1. Download and install Node.js version node-v0.12.7 from https://nodejs.org/download/release/v0.12.7/
 	2. Install Google Chrome if not already installed
 	3. Download and install Git For Windows from https://git-scm.com/download/win

 LaserWeb install instructions:

-3. Start a windows command prompt by typing "cmd" in the search box a t the bottom of the windows desktop screen (do not type     the quotes)
+	1. Start a windows command prompt by typing "cmd" in the search box a t the bottom of the windows desktop screen (do not type     the quotes)
-4. Type "git clone https://github.com/openhardwarecoza/LaserWeb.git" (do not type the quotes)
+	2  Type "git clone https://github.com/openhardwarecoza/LaserWeb.git" (do not type the quotes)
-5. Type "cd LaserWeb" (do not type the quotes)
+	3. Type "cd LaserWeb" (do not type the quotes)
-6. Type "npm install" (do not type the quotes)(ignore any errors about socket.io failing to find vcbuild.exe, it has a built     in fallback to pure JS when that happens, so its still fine.)Download the ZIP file from        	        https://www.github.com/openhardwarecoza/laserweb
+	4. Type "npm install" (do not type the quotes)(ignore any errors about socket.io failing to find vcbuild.exe, it has a built     in fallback to pure JS when that happens, so its still fine.)Download the ZIP file from        	        https://www.github.com/openhardwarecoza/laserweb
 The software is now installed.

 To start the software: